Looking for gap year ideas and solutions? Take our quiz to find out more.

 After getting your fill of frenetic city life, head out to Kampot Province which offers atmospheric towns, national parks, cave pagodas, and tropical beaches.
 Kampot town is laid-back, with accommodation ranging from backpacker hostels to boutique hotels.
 Sleepier Kep is just down the road, and has its famous crab market, hiking in Kep National Park, and nearby Koh Tonsay which plays host to a number of coral reefs and white sand beaches.

 Cambodia is a fantastic country to explore, and to springboard into other countries from.
-If you want to see this beautiful country without the stress of planning it all yourself then take a look at our Cambodia programme— three weeks in this beautiful country working with Rachel and her amazing charity the Red Road Foundation.
-See the traveller highlights, but also roll up your sleeves and get stuck into volunteering and get a glimpse of the real Cambodia.
+If you would like to immerse yourself in this beautiful country without the stress of planning it all yourself then take a look at our Cambodia programme — a 4 weeks team programme showcasing the best of Cambodia to get you seeing the iconic sites but also get you off grid away from the tourist trail.
 From elephant sanctuaries to tropical islands, you'll see it all.

 Take me to Asia